d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 Y.shape, len(state_new), state_new[0].shape
 ```

-Next, define an `RNNModel` block by subclassing the `Block` class to define a complete recurrent neural network.
-It first uses one-hot vector embeddings to represent input data and enter it into the `rnn_layer`.
-This is then used by the fully connected layer to obtain the output.
-For convenience we set the number of outputs to match the dictionary size `len(vocab)`.
+Similar to :numref:`chapter_rnn_scratch`, we define an `RNNModel` block by subclassing the `Block` class for a complete recurrent neural network.
+Note that `rnn_layer` only contains the hidden recurrent layers, we need to create a separate output layer.
+While in the previous section, we have the output layer within the `rnn` block.

 ```{.python .input  n=39}
 # Save to the d2l package.